 Happiness is an intrinsic state of being.
 No matter what an individual’s external circumstance is, an employee can choose to be happy or not.

 Happy employees are great for a workplace because happiness is infectious.
-However, a happy employee does not guarantee loyalty, commitment, innovative spirit, or enthusiasm toward their work that are pillars of employee engagement.
+However, a happy employee does not guarantee loyalty, commitment, innovative spirit, or enthusiasm toward their work, which are pillars of the employee engagement strategy.